fsinf/virsh-create/README.md

 ------------

 If you want to install the script manually, you should create a virtualenv.
-The script requires lxml, so you need the following patches on a Debian based system:
+The script requires lxml, so you need the following packages on a Debian based system:

-    apt-get install git python-virtualenv libxml2-dev libvirt-dev libvirt-bin
+   apt-get install gcc git python-virtualenv libxml2-dev libvirt-dev libvirt-bin

-On Ubuntu 13.10 (at least), but not on Debian 7.0, you also need:

-    apt-get install libvirt-bin lxc-dev

 Then just clone the repository and install the dependencies.